1BobC/carpetP/README.md

 "Move to file zweiterP for More Loop Patterns Counting in a Loop, Summing in a loop, Finding the average" "Complete Filtering loops with an if statement, Search in loops with a Boolean statement, Introduce the use of None and is - INDENTATION!!"
 "Iteration summary - While loops (indefinite), For loops (Definite), Infinite loops, Iteration variables, Using break, Loop idioms, Using continue, Largest or smallest, None constants and variables"
+"Ch 6 Strings, Looking inside strings - Looping through Strings with while and for, More about inand in is great!
+ More things with strings - Slicing, plus variations on what can be ommitted [:2] etc, normal string concatanation does not create spaces, you have to add + quottn marks +s, in can be used as a logical operator which can be used in an if statement, String comparison - clever illustration"